s440765/Project_2_MB_15032021/README.md

 # Project_2_MB_15032021
 Data Mining Classification Ensemble

-This code is using the Brest Cancer Data set form the mlbench library
+This code is using the Brest Cancer Data set from the mlbench library

 6 models are used for classification of "Class" for tumors to be Benign or Malignant -Support Vector Machines